ypid/typesetting/README.md

 # My typesetting environment

 <pre>
-./docstrip-template          A singe template .dtx file for small LaTeX packages ./scripts                    Some scripts
+./docstrip-template          A template for LaTeX packages (with docstrip) ./scripts                    Some scripts
 ./MyPackages                 My packages which I use in my document templates ./Makefile                   My Makefile